 Should the AHVLA be notified of suspect scab by someone other than the owner/person in charge, the AHVLA will notify said farmer/person in charge and will also notify Argyll and Bute Council.

-The identification and treatment of the disease is the responsibility of the owner and when treatment is completed, he/she must notify the AHVLA that this has been done in writing.
+The identification and treatment of the disease is the responsibility of the owner and when treatment is completed, they must notify the AHVLA that this has been done in writing.
 The notification must include the date(s) of treatment, the number of animals involved and the type of product used.

 The AHVLA and the Council share information about sheep scab within the local authority area and determine joint or separate advisory/enforcement action to remedy any problems.